mfoncho/-coinablepay_Q_and_A/Q-1_solution.md

 - Frontend is developed with npm workspaces
     - website built with nextjs package
     - UI components seperate package with storybooks integration
-    - site client package (http client used for website api request like placing orders)
+    - site client package (http client used for website API request like placing orders)
     - store client package (http client used for store dashboard)

 - Order dashboard is built with React project like Nextjs used in frontend